smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 18 - The Compromise.md

 "Every day," she promised.
 "I swear it."

-The massive head bowed.
-Not submission.
-Agreement.
+The massive head bowed in agreement:

 Choice.